q-variance/prize/README.md

 Q: Can I use AI for the challenge?

 A: Yes, AI entries are encouraged.
+Try this prompt: "Fork this repo and try a rough vol model to beat R² = 0.99."

 **Further reading:**